With summer winding down in Norco and St. Charles Parish, now is a good time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be exchanged every several months, depending on the type you use.
+Furnace filters must be replaced every couple of months, depending on the type you use.

 3. Clean the Inside